N0rz3/SpyScraper/README.md

 # **😇 Abouts SpyScraper**

-**SpyScraper is an osint tool allowing to recover various public information on a website.**

 ## 🤾 Functioning:

 SpyScraper allows to scrape different information on websites thanks to regular expressions, scraping of tag in the html content of the site and the **whois** module